Arab world

-The Arab world is at its minimum defined as the 19 states where Arabs form at least a plurality of the population.
-At its maximum it consists of the 22 members of the Arab League, an international organization, which on top of the 19 plurality Arab states also includes the Bantu-speaking Comoros, and the Cushitic-speaking Djibouti and Somalia.
+The Arab world is usually defined as the 19 states where Arabs form at least a plurality of the population.
+At its maximum defination it consists of the 22 members of the Arab League, an international organization, which on top of the 19 plurality Arab states also includes the Bantu-speaking Comoros, and the Cushitic-speaking Djibouti and Somalia.
 The region stretches from the Atlantic Ocean in the west to the Arabian Sea in the east, and from the Mediterranean Sea in the north to the Indian Ocean in the southeast.
 The eastern part of the Arab world is known as the Mashriq, and the western part as the Maghreb.

 According to the World Bank, the Arab world has a total population of 456 million inhabitants and a gross domestic product of $2.85 trillion, as of 2021.
 The region is economically quite diverse, and includes some of the wealthiest as well as poorest populations in the world.

 In post-classical history, the Arab world was synonymous with the historic Arab empires and caliphates.
 Arab nationalism arose in the second half of the 19th century along with other nationalist movements within the Ottoman Empire.
-The Arab League was formed in 1945 to represent the interests of Arab people and especially to pursue the political unification of the Arab countries, a project known as Pan-Arabism.
+The Arab League was formed in 1945 to represent the interests of Arab people and especially to pursue the political unification of the Arab countries, a project known as pan-Arabism.

 Terminology

 In page 9 of Best Divisions for Knowledge of the Regions, 10th century Arab geographer Al Maqdisi used the term Arab regions (Note: أَقَالِيمُ ٱلْعَرَبِ) to refer to the lands of the Arabian Peninsula (Bahrain, Iraq, Jordan, Kuwait, Oman, Qatar, Saudi Arabia, United Arab Emirates and Yemen).
 He also considered Iraq, alongside Upper Mesopotamia (Iraq, Syria and Turkey), Ash-Sham (Israel, Jordan, Lebanon, Palestine, Syria and Turkey), Egypt and the Maghreb (Algeria, Libya, Mauritania, Morocco, Tunisia and Western Sahara Sahrawi Arab Democratic Republic) to be part of the Arab regions.

-Malta, an island country in Southern Europe whose national language derives from Arabic (through Sicilian Arabic), is not included in the region.
-Similarly, Chad, Eritrea and Israel recognize Arabic as one of their official or working languages but are not included in the region because they are not members of the Arab League.
+Malta, an island country in Southern Europe whose national language, Maltese, derives from Arabic through Siculo‑Arabic, is not included in the Arab world.
+Similarly, Chad, Eritrea, and Israel recognize Arabic as one of their official or working languages but are not included in the region because they are not members of the Arab League.